evoWeb/store_finder/Documentation/Introduction/Index.rst

 Purpose of this extension is, to have a search for locations based on an entered or configured address.
 The result displays a google map with marker for each location and a list of all locations.
-On click on a marker an info window with additional informations get shown.
+On click on a marker an info window with additional information get shown.

 Search form: